lujintaozju/OpenPoseForMobile/README.md

 This APP was modified from the Android demo in https://github.com/edvardHua/PoseEstimationForMobile, written in Kotlin and Java, thanks a lot for this awesome framework.
 The post-processing of PAF and HeatMap was added for Multi-Person Pose Estimation.

-Co-working with Huaijin Pi and Zizhang Li.
+Co-worked with Huaijin Pi and Zizhang Li.

 # TF Lite Android App